 Ash and Eiji’s relationship is indeed based on a strong friendship, but this doesn’t mean that romantic feelings were never present.
-Their love is multilayered, and the romantic layers in particular are different from the romances we’re used in shojo manga.
+Their love is multilayered, and the romantic layers can be different from the “traditional” romances we’re most used to (which can be attributed to so many things, but I don’t want to go on a tangent).
 There’s no kiss, no sudden realization of one’s feelings, no confession to look forward.
 With Ash and Eiji is all about the pure, heartfelt connection, the desire to protect and live to see another day, just to be able to spend time with the other.

-They long for each other, but their love is largely framed as asexual–and for good reason.
-For Ash, Eiji represents all that’s good, happy and safe, and considering all the sexual abuse Ash’s had to endure, the desexualization of their relationship can be seen as a way to give Ash security.
+They long for each other, but their love is largely framed as asexual.
+For Ash, Eiji represents all that’s good, happy and safe, and considering all the trauma Ash has to deal with, the desexualization of their relationship can be seen as a way to give Ash security.